ash0080/gun.doc.cn/Setting-Data-(v.0.1.0).md

 }).key('person/cecil');
 ```

-Thanks to the [[chaining|Reactive and Chainable API]] that is built into GUN, we can really easily assign multiple keys to the same object, too.
+Thanks to the [[chaining|Reactive and Chainable API-(v.0.1.0)]] that is built into GUN, we can really easily assign multiple keys to the same object, too.
 For example, if we wanted to access Cecil at both `person/cecil` and `human/1`, we could do that as follows

 ```javascript
 gun.set({